iamAntimPal/ThinkTrack/What i Work on today/08-04-2025/file1.md

 - **Extreme Populations**: Heavily skewed or outlier-prone distributions may require very large \(n\) for CLT to apply .
 - **Dependent Data**: CLT assumes independent samples; time-series or spatial data may violate this .

+working on pr greeting now checking for that .